 Located 28km from Alipurduar, Chilapata is a dense jungle near the Jaldapara Wildlife Sanctuary at Jalpaiguri District in the middle of Eastern Dooars.
-Chilapata jungle is well spread out along the banks of Bania and Torsha rivers that bring in the fresh monsoon alluvial, thus support and protect the grassland ecosystem and the astounding diversity of flora and fauna of the park.
+Chilapata jungle is well spread out along the banks of Bania and Torsha rivers that bring in the fresh monsoon alluvial, thus supporting and protecting the grassland ecosystem and the astounding diversity of flora and fauna of the park.
 Chilapata was once infamous for dacoits, but now it is safe and a popular destination for tourists.

+Apart from attracting the nature lover through its mystical charisma, the remains of the Nalraja Garh, or the fort of the Nal Kings built in the Gupta period in the 5th century CE also known as the Golden Era of India have caught the interest of many archeologists lured them in the Chilapata jungle.
+While exploring this site one can encounter the "Ram Guna Tree", the tree which bleeds.
+There is a myth that some loyal guards of the fort were transformed into trees while the fort was getting destroyed and to date, they are still guarding the remains of the fort.
+The surrounding formidable ambiance of the ruined fort is highly enjoyable for the tourists.
 Dwell in the remains of the Nal King's fort and learn more about the story behind the bleeding tree or indulge in the boating at Bania River while listening to the alluring sound of the flowing river and watching the awe-inspiring sight of the Chilapata.
-Chilapata is the place for the people who love to be amidst the nature and blend into the nature while learning more about the historical event.
+Chilapata is a place for people who love to be amidst nature and blend into nature while learning more about historical events.
 Chilapata is a place to bust all the stress of the urban lifestyle.